BenKBreen/AmericanSignLanguage/README.md

    **Note:** The z-coordinate (depth) is often inaccurate.

-4. For each frame, the 21 datapoints recovered from the Hand Landmark Detector are transfered to Tensorflow.
+4. For each frame, the 21 datapoints produced from the Hand Landmark Detector are transfered to Tensorflow.
 Here the data is rescaled and centered so that Hand Landmark datapoint 0 (datapoint on the wrist) is now at the origin.
 The hand is rotated into a fixed position which depends on whether the front or the back is facing the camera

 5. The normalized hand is then fed into Tensoflow CNN model.
 This model makes a prediction for each frame in the form of a probability distribution e.g. P(sign in frame i = 'u') = 0.5, P(sign in frame i = 'v') = 0.3, ...